 The Ministry's judgment of the applicant's research proposal as a whole appears to indicate a misunderstanding of the nature, character, and funding of academic research activities in this province.
 As the applicant has suggested, the notion that such activities are "revenue generating" is risible in an academic setting, where fees for participants are normally set at a level to at best recoup the expenses of particular activities such as a workshop.
 The revenues from writing and publishing a scholarly book in Canada are minimal.
 In addition, there are no revenues generated from preparing and teaching courses.
 Essentially, the overhead costs for all of these projected research and teaching activities are such as to render the Ministry's argument about revenue generation untenable.
-As the applicant specifically stated, "my assistants and I are not involved in revenue-generating activities."
+As the applicant specifically stated, "it is absurd to suppose that improved access to information will have any revenue-generating effects in relation to these projects."
 They are non-profit ventures.
 It is clear, on the evidence in this case, that the applicant's primary purpose in making his request is not to serve a private interest, but to respond to a public one.